postmannen/steward/README.md

 If the receiver `toNode` is down when the message was sent, it will be **retried** until delivered within the criterias set for `timeouts` and `retries`.
 The state of each message processed is handled by the owning steward instance where the message originated, and no state about the messages are stored in the NATS message broker.

 Since the initial connection from a Steward node is outbound towards the central NATS message broker no inbound firewall openings are needed.

+## Disclaimer

+All code in this repository are to be concidered not-production-ready, and the use is at your own responsibility and risk.
+The code are the attempt to concretize the idea of a purely async management system where the controlling unit is decoupled from the receiving unit, and that that we know the state of all the receiving units at all times.

+Also read the license file for further details.

+Expect the main branch to have breaking changes.
+If stability is needed, use the released packages, and read the release notes where changes will be explained.

 ## Overview